 Finally, restaurants with woodfire and propane ovens caused a spike in PM 2.5.
 This unexpected source consistently raised pollution whenever we passed one.
 Burning wood raises PM 2.5 levels.
-In the map to the left you can see an example of a PM 2.5 reading we observed when we passed a restaurant with a woodfire oven in Hyde Park, measuring 38 ppm.
+One PM 2.5 reading we observed when we passed a restaurant with a woodfire oven in Hyde Park measured 38 ppm.

 Air Quality Varied Widely in Different Neighborhoods